-On social media, the popularity is measured by numbers.
-It’s usually the number of likes of a profile.
+But let’s start with a simple truth: on social media, one measures the popularity in numbers.
+It’s usually the number of Likes, contacts or followers of the profile.
 The more likes or followers a person or organization has, the greater their reach and impact on the Internet.
-No wonder that this situation has created a new kind of business – click farms.
-Along with bots, such farms create profiles of people who don’t exist.
-Until now, this phenomenon was mainly reserved for social giants like Facebook, Twitter or Instagram, but recently the problem has also reached LinkedIn.
+No wonder that this trend has created a new kind of business – click farms.
+They take actions some people may badly understand as Employer Branding.
+Along with bots, such farms create profiles of users who don’t exist.
+Until now, this phenomenon was mainly reserved for social giants like Facebook, Twitter or Instagram.
+But recently, it has also reached LinkedIn.

 How do such farms work?
-A group of low-paid employees operates numerous devices (on average there are around 200 phones per person), on which they create new profiles, click on posts, photos and ads, watch videos or just browse websites for a while, so that the Google algorithm recognizes those websites as valuable and puts them higher in the search results.
-And they do that hundred of times a day.
-That’s how fake web traffic is created.
-It’s empty and rather worthless, but it can make someone famous overnight.
-The social media networks try to fight this situation; however, it doesn’t seem to work out considering how easy it is to buy thousands of likes nowadays.
+A group of low-paid employees operates numerous devices; on average, there are around 200 phones per person.
+They create new profiles, click on posts, photos and ads, watch videos or just browse websites for a while.
+It’s made for Google algorithm to recognize those websites as valuable and place them higher in the search results.
+And they do so hundreds of times a day.
+That’s how people create fake web traffic, empty and rather worthless.

-LinkedIn tries to fight with such practices by introducing a system for their automatic detection (more on this subject here: https://engineering.linkedin.com/blog/2018/09/automated-fake-account-detection-at-linkedin) However, the problem still exists and seems to get even bigger.
-Some people may receive up to a dozen invitations from false profiles per week.
-Analyzing and removing such invitations becomes tedious after a while and may even discourage people from using LinkedIn, which should not be the point.
+LinkedIn tries to fight with such practices by introducing a system for the automatic detection of fake profiles.
+However, the problem still does exist and even seems to get bigger.
+Some users may receive up to a dozen invitations from false profiles per week.
+Ongoing analyzing and removing such invitations becomes annoying after a while and may even discourage people from using LinkedIn.
+That definitely shouldn’t be the case.

 How to recognize a fake LinkedIn profile?

-- no profile photo or it has a filter applied to it – photos on fake profiles are not only fully generated by an algorithm (taken from this page, for example: https://www.thispersondoesnotexist.com/) they are usually retouched, so they are slightly blurred or have a layer of color on them
+There are several signs that the profile in question might be a fake one.
+How can we recognize it?
+The first thing is that there is no profile photo or it has a filter applied to it.
+Photos on fake profiles are fully generated by an algorithm and taken from pages like this one.
+Usually, they are retouched, so they are slightly blurred or have a layer of color on them.

-The more of these things you notice, the more likely that the person who invited you to their network doesn’t exist.
-It’s best to ignore such invitation, or better yet report it to LinkedIn.
+The more of these things you notice, the more likely that a person who has invited you doesn’t exist.
+It’s best to ignore such an invitation and report it to LinkedIn right away.